MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

 .. function:: mat:mfun (fun)

    Return the real or complex matrix resulting from the matrix function :var:`fun` applyied to the real or complex matrix :var:`mat`.
-So far, :func:`mat:mfun()` uses the eigen decomposition of the matrix :var:`mat`, which must be diagonalizable.
+So far, :func:`mat:mfun()` uses the eigen decomposition of the matrix :var:`mat`, which must be `Diagonalizable <https://en.wikipedia.org/wiki/Diagonalizable_matrix>`_.
 See the section :ref:`matrix-functions` for the list of matrix functions already provided.
-Future versions of this method may be extended to use the more general Derivative-Free Schur-Parlett algorithm [MATFUN]_, and other specialized versions for :func:`msqrt()`, :func:`mpow`, :func:`mexp`, and :func:`mlog` may be implemented too.
+Future versions of this method may be extended to use the more general Schur-Parlett algorithm [MATFUN]_, and other specialized versions for :func:`msqrt()`, :func:`mpow`, :func:`mexp`, and :func:`mlog` may be implemented too.

 Fourier Transforms and Convolutions
 -----------------------------------

+The methods described is this section are based on the `FFTW <https://fftw.org>`_ and `NFFT <https://www-user.tu-chemnitz.de/~potts/nfft/>`_ libraries.

 .. function:: mat:fft (r_)

+   Return the complex vector or matrix or :var:`r` resulting from the 1D or 2D `Fourier Transform <https://en.wikipedia.org/wiki/Fourier_transform>`_ of the real or complex vector or matrix :var:`mat` respectively.

 .. function:: mat:ifft (r_)

+   Return the complex vector or matrix or :var:`r` resulting from the 1D or 2D inverse `Fourier Transform <https://en.wikipedia.org/wiki/Fourier_transform>`_ of the complex vector or matrix :var:`mat` respectively.

 .. function:: mat:rfft (r_)

+   Return the complex vector or matrix or :var:`r` resulting from the 1D or 2D `Fourier Transform <https://en.wikipedia.org/wiki/Fourier_transform>`_ of the *real* vector or matrix :var:`mat` respectively.
+This method used an optimized version of the FFT for real data, which is about twice as fast and compact as the method :func:`mat:fft()`.

 .. function:: mat:irfft (r_)

+   Return the *real* vector or matrix or :var:`r` resulting from the 1D or 2D inverse `Fourier Transform <https://en.wikipedia.org/wiki/Fourier_transform>`_ of the complex vector or matrix :var:`mat` respectively as computed by the method :func:`mat:rfft()`.

 .. function:: mat:nfft (p_, r_)

+   Return the complex vector or matrix or :var:`r` resulting from the 1D or 2D *Nonequispaced* `Fourier Transform <https://en.wikipedia.org/wiki/Fourier_transform>`_ of the real or complex vector or matrix :var:`mat` respectively at :var:`p` time nodes.

 .. function:: mat:infft (p_, r_)

+   Return the complex vector or matrix or :var:`r` resulting from the 1D or 2D *Nonequispaced* inverse `Fourier Transform <https://en.wikipedia.org/wiki/Fourier_transform>`_ of the real or complex vector or matrix :var:`mat` respectively at :var:`p` frequency nodes.

 .. function:: mat:conv (y, r_)

+   Return the real or complex vector or matrix or :var:`r` resulting from the 1D or 2D `Convolution <https://en.wikipedia.org/wiki/Convolution>`_ between the compatible real or complex vectors or matrices :var:`mat` and :var:`y` respectively.

 .. function:: mat:corr (y, r_)

+   Return the real or complex vector or matrix or :var:`r` resulting from the 1D or 2D `Correlation <https://en.wikipedia.org/wiki/Cross-correlation>`_ between the compatible real or complex vectors or matrices :var:`mat` and :var:`y` respectively.

 .. function:: mat:covar (y, d_, r_)

+   Return the real or complex vector or matrix or :var:`r` resulting from the 1D or 2D `Covariance <https://en.wikipedia.org/wiki/Covariance>`_ between the compatible real or complex vectors or matrices :var:`mat` and :var:`y` respectively.
+   The argument :var:`d` is forwarded to the methods :func:`mat:center()` and :func:`y:center()` before calculating their correlation with :func:`mat:corr()`.

 Rotations
 ---------